top of page

 Resilience

-Therapy helps develop effective coping mechanisms and introduces skills like mindfulness, breathing exercises, and grounding techniques to improve day-to-day resilience.
+Therapy helps develop effective coping mechanisms and introduces skills like mindfulness, tactical breathing, and grounding techniques to improve day-to-day resilience.

 AI-First Respoders.png